 Next to commissions and fees, regulation and currency availability are important to take into consideration.
 You want to trust and have confidence the forex broker you choose.
 Both Plus500 and Saxo Bank are regulated in a major hub.
 Plus500 is a publicly traded company while Saxo Bank is not.
 And, when it comes to total currency pairs available to trade, a quick comparison is helpful.
 Saxo Bank boasts an offering of 182 different currency pairs compared to Plus500's 60 available pairs.

-To round out our comparison, let's look at the popular tools and features forex traders prefer.
-For platforms, some FX traders prefer MetaTrader.
-Plus500 nor Saxo Bank offers Meta Trader.
-Within the trading platform, charting should be robust, so we counted the number of drawing tools and total technical indicators made available.
-Plus500 trails Saxo Bank by 17 total charting tools, with Saxo Bank offering 17 and Plus500 offering 0.
-Plus500 boasts an offering of 103 different indicators (for example, moving averages) compared to Saxo Bank's 45 available indicators.
+To round out our comparison of Plus500 vs Saxo Bank, let's look at the tools and features most used by forex traders.
+For trading platforms, traders are all familiar with MetaTrader.
+Neither Plus500 and Saxo Bank offer Meta Trader.
+With a platform picked out, looking at charts is a must so they should be of high-quality.
+As part of our research, we count the number of drawing tools and total technical indicators available.
+Saxo Bank offers its clients access to 17 charting tools while Plus500 has 0 charting tools, a difference of 17.
+Plus500 boasts an offering of 103 different indicators (for example, moving averages) compared to Saxo Bank's 47 available indicators.